 Travelling between separate workplaces

-Work-related car and travel expenses also include the cost of travel:
+Car and travel expenses used for business purposes also include the following costs:

-- you do minor tasks on the way to work or back home, you perform errands of lesser importance, such as picking up the mail
+- On the way to work or back home, you perform errands of lesser importance, such as picking up the mail.

-- you are on call – for example, you are on stand-by for a relief teaching position, and your boss calls you at your house to tell you to report to work.
+- you are on call, for example, because you are on stand-by for a relief teaching position, and your boss calls you at your house to tell you to report to work.

-The motor vehicle provided by your employer or any other person
+The vehicle that your employer or any other person provided

-You cannot claim a deduction for any expenses you incur for the direct operation of a car that your employer provides and that you or your relatives use privately at any time, even if the expenses are related to work.
+You are not permitted to take a deduction for any expenditures that you incur for the direct operation of an automobile that is provided to you by your employer and that you or any of your relatives use privately at any time.
+This is the case even if the expenses are related to work.
 This is due to the fact that such costs are factored into the valuation of the car for the purposes of calculating the tax on fringe benefits.

-How you work out your claims and what records you need to keep will be impacted by a number of circumstances, including whether or not the motor vehicle you use is considered to be a car and whether you own or lease it.
+Your ability to compute your claims and the kind of records you are needed to keep will be impacted by a number of circumstances, including whether or not the motor vehicle you use is considered a car, as well as whether or not you own or lease the vehicle.

 Claiming car expenses

-If the motor vehicle you drive is a car, and you are entitled to claim a deduction for your work-related automobile expenditures, you have two options to select from in order to calculate the amount that you are eligible to claim, depending on the type of car you drive.
+If the motor vehicle you drive is a car, and if you are eligible to claim a deduction for your work-related automobile expenditures, you have two options to select from in order to calculate the amount that you are eligible to claim, depending on the type of car you drive.

 The two methods are: